Magnaporthe grisea: Hosts and symptoms

 M. grisea is an ascomycete fungus.
-It is an extremely effective plant pathogen as it can reproduce both sexually and asexually to produce specialized infectious structures known as appressoria that infect aerial tissues and hyphae that can infect root tissues.
+It is an extremely effective plant pathogen as it can reproduce both sexually and asexually to produce specialized infectious structures, appressoria, that infect aerial tissues and hyphae that can infect root tissues.

 Rice blast has been observed on rice strains M-201, M-202, M-204, M-205, M-103, M-104, S-102, L-204, Calmochi-101, with M-201 being the most vulnerable.
 Initial symptoms are white to gray-green lesions or spots with darker borders produced on all parts of the shoot, while older lesions are elliptical or spindle-shaped and whitish to gray with necrotic borders.
 Lesions may enlarge and coalesce to kill the entire leaf.
 Symptoms are observed on all above-ground parts of the plant.
 Lesions can be seen on the leaf collar, culm, culm nodes, and panicle neck node.
 Internodal infection of the culm occurs in a banded pattern.
 Nodal infection causes the culm to break at the infected node (rotten neck).
 It also affects reproduction by causing the host to produce fewer seeds.
 This is caused by the disease preventing maturation of the actual grain.